MckinleyWood/perceptual-visualizer/README.md

 # perceptual-visualizer

+to do:
+* properly integrate other_separation.py
+* python makes {max_num_sources} other files every time, populates the extra ones with 0s

 ## Description
 Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
 A list of Features or a Background subsection can also be added here.
 If there are alternatives to your project, this is a good place to list differentiating factors.